smart-data-models/dataModel.Agrifood/AgriParcel/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be AgriParcel'
+      description: Property.
+NGSI Entity Type.
+It has to be AgriParcel
       enum:
         - AgriParcel
       type: string